philip-johnson-2/DS5500/README.md

 Outcome Definition

-For this project, our outcome variable for predictions is future a avoidable admissions.
+For this project, our outcome variable for predictions is future avoidable admissions.
 An 'avoidable' admission is defined as an admission that was not pre-planned or random.
 Pre-planned events are things like planned surgeries and pregnancies.
 Random events are things like trauma related events or accidents.
-It is very important in distinguishing between these event types as it does not make business sense to try and predict random events and it is not possibnle to predict planned surgeries given the nature of the event.
+It is very important in distinguishing between these event types as it does not make business sense to try and predict random events and it is not possible to predict planned surgeries given the nature of the event.

-The diagram below walks through an example patient timeline in which we can create fefatures from.
-We sbasically draw a line in time and call it the 'as of date' which becomes the point in which we base prior history on and future outcomes.
+The diagram below walks through an example patient timeline in which we can create features from.
+We basically draw a line in time and call it the 'as of date' which becomes the point in which we base prior history and future outcomes.
 In this example, our 'as of date' is January of 2018 - so historical features are constructed by looking at patient medical history prior to January 2018 and the outcome is based off of admissions that occured post January 2018.

 We see that this patient would be a positive instance in the training dataset because the patient had an 'avoidable' admission after the defined 'as of date':